ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 4.1.5 ID

-The `ID` scalar type represents a unique identifier, often used to refetch an object or as the key for a cache.
+The `ID` scalar type represents a unique identifier, often used to re-fetch an object or as the key for a cache.
 The `ID` type is serialized in the same way as a `String`; however, it is not intended to be human-readable.

 In Ballerina, the `ID` type is represented using the [`@graphql:ID` annotation](#74-id-annotation).
 The following Ballerina types are supported as `ID` types.